 There are 150,000+ dental practices in the US today – and not one of them can escape rising costs from inflation and supply chain challenges.
 This explains some trends we found when we surveyed dental practitioners for Dandy’s 2022 Dental Industry Report.
-Dentists are prioritizing increasing practice profitability, production, and total number of patients in an effort to offset rising costs.
+Dentists are prioritizing increasing practice profitability, production, and increasing effort to attract new patients to their dental practices in an effort to offset rising costs.
 Sounds like a tall order.

 So, where do you start?